Entwickler-Club/dpodreact/README.md

 - You can immediately create and delete pages with the Create Page and Delete Page menu items.
 - View the showcase pages to see various examples features that can be built into the site.
+- You can create three different types of pages.

 ## Datapod Command Line Interface